calmcoconut/diasDiaz/_posts/2021-10-10-An-Introduction-to-Concurrency-a-OS-Perspective.md

 Some systems may find it best to, for example, give the CPU to one process for a long, long time, while others might find it best to keep switching between processes.
 Varying ways of using mechanisms is an example of a __policy__.
 Policies manage how the system decides to use its mechanisms.
 Different machines will have different use cases (e.g., a home PC has different requirements an IBM mainframe!).

-## Operating Systems seem complicated- What are their Guiding Principles?
+## Operating Systems seem complicated- what are their Guiding Principles?
 __Optimize for the common case__.
 I hinted at this in the last section.
 OS designers have to consider what the system will be used for, its requirements, and its users/stakeholders.
 It is impossible to optimize for all cases, so designers have to implement their policies around these constraints.

 __Separate mechanisms from policies__.
 Engineers need to offer mechanisms that are flexible enough to fit many types of use cases.
 Separating mechanisms and policies makes mechanisms more flexible.
 Flexible mechanisms enable different policies that are themselves now flexible enough to be changed by a user setting or circumstance.